This chicken sausage and wild rice stuffed acorn squash recipe is the perfect way to enjoy fresh fall produce. Make it for Thanksgiving too.

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #justaddrice #CollectiveBias

-Last year I made a delicious stuffed squash for dinner one night.
-I had purchased a couple of acorn squash to decorate with house with, so toward the end of the season (and while they were still edible) I decided to create a delicious dinner with them.
-And then I forgot to post the recipe here.
-And although I can't really remember exactly what I did, I decided to re-create them (or as much as I could remember) and they turned out even better than I remembered.
+One night last year I made a delicious stuffed squash for dinner.
+I had purchased a couple of acorn squash to decorate the house with, so before they went bad, I decided to create a delicious dinner with them.
+Of course, I forgot to post the recipe here, or even write it down.
+So, I decided to re-create them (or as much as I could remember) and they turned out even better than I remembered.

 - 2 acorn squash

 - 1 pkt Uncle Ben's® Long Grain & Wild Rice, Original Recipe

 - chicken apple sausages - or something similar, I used cinnamon apple breakfast sausages

 - 1 tbs fresh rosemary

 - 4 oz soft goat cheese

 - Pre-heat the oven to 400F.